MGXlab/pvogs_function/README.md

 The resulting notebook will be saved as `results/logs/processed_notebook.py.ipynb`.

-**Note that depending on the changes you make, the results you might get will differ from the default, non-interactive run**.
+**Note that depending on the changes you make, the results you get will differ from the default, non-interactive run**.

 ### Option 2.
 Archived workflow from zenodo (TO DO).